EylonYehiel/Travel-Habits-ML-Project/README.md

 ## Key Findings
 Improving data quality and adding route-specific features could enhance predictions for overlapping transport modes.
 Balancing the dataset to address underrepresented modes like motorcycles can improve model accuracy.

-## Future Directions
-Incorporate advanced modeling techniques for better handling of public transport modes.
-Use additional contextual features, such as time of day or route characteristics.
-Explore real-time applications to support urban mobility solutions.